-I wish I remembered it during every day I worked on my blog.
+I wish I remembered it every day I worked on my blog.
 It’s very easy to forget the main reason for starting a blog and get sucked into chasing clients and money, instead of keeping your goals.
 At some point, I lost my passion for the blog and considered quitting.

 I do think that going further video will play a more prominent role in the way we connect, particularly live videos.
-We want to be able to relate to one another on a level, so ironically my few vlogs in which I didn’t say anything particularly exciting, received more applaud than well-researched articles.
+We want to be able to relate to one another on a level, so ironically my few vlogs in which I didn’t say anything particularly exciting, received more applause than well-researched articles.

 If I started doing videos from the beginning I’d have been more proficient in the process of making them and probably enjoyed it more these days.